cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

 **Information Protection Prerequisites Specific to Power BI**

-- An Azure Information Protection Premium P1 or Premium P2 license is required to apply or view Microsoft Information Protection sensitivity labels in Power BI.
-Azure Information Protection can be purchased either standalone or through one of the Microsoft licensing suites.
+- An Microsoft Purview Information Protection Premium P1 or Premium P2 license is required to apply or view Microsoft Purview Information Protection sensitivity labels in Power BI.
+Microsoft Purview Information Protection can be purchased either standalone or through one of the Microsoft licensing suites.
-  See [Azure Information Protection service](https://learn.microsoft.com/en-us/office365/servicedescriptions/azure-information-protection) description for details.
+  See [Microsoft Purview Information Protection service](https://learn.microsoft.com/en-us/office365/servicedescriptions/azure-information-protection) description for details.

-- Azure Information Protection sensitivity labels need to be migrated to the Microsoft Information Protection Unified Labeling platform in order for them to be used in Power BI.
+- Microsoft Purview Information Protection sensitivity labels need to be migrated to the Microsoft Information Protection Unified Labeling platform in order for them to be used in Power BI.